abpio/abp-commercial-docs/en/themes/lepton-x/blazor.md

 ![Breadcrumb](images/leptonx-breadcrumb.png)

 Breadcrumbs can be customized by using the `PageLayout` service.
-See [PageLayout - BreadCrumb](https://docs.abp.io/en/abp/latest/UI/Blazor/Page-Layout#breadcrumbs) section for more information.
+See the [PageLayout - BreadCrumb](https://docs.abp.io/en/abp/latest/UI/Blazor/Page-Layout#breadcrumbs) section for more information.

 If you need to replace the component, you can follow the steps below.